bigskysoftware/htmx/www/examples.md

 | [Tabs (Using HATEOAS)](/examples/tabs-hateoas) | Demonstrates how to display and select tabs using HATEOAS principles
 | [Tabs (Using Hyperscript)](/examples/tabs-hyperscript) | Demonstrates how to display and select tabs using Hyperscript
 | [Keyboard Shortcuts](/examples/keyboard-shortcuts) | Demonstrates how to create keyboard shortcuts for htmx enabled elements
+| [Sortable](/examples/sortable) | Demonstrates how to use htmx with the Sortable.js plugin to implement drag-and-drop reordering